project-sunbird/project-sunbird.github.io/pages/features-documentation/contenteditor.md

     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
-    <td>The Scribblepad helps users take notes, if required, while viewing content <br>1.
+    <td>The Scribblepad helps users take notes if required, while viewing content <br>1.
 Click the <strong>Add Scribblepad</strong> icon on the toolbar <br>2.
 You can make modifications using the default options of the customize tab
     </td>
     <td><img src="pages/features-documentation/images/contenteditor/scribblepad.png"></td>
   </tr>